This Sunday at Peace

 a note from Holly

-Thankful, as ever, for your gift and your love.
+Thankful, as ever, for you—

 Holly